 How are scholarships assessed?

-Scholarships and Awards are highly competitive at Vic.
-Applicants will need an admission average above 90% to be considered.
+Scholarships and Awards are highly competitive at Vic so applicants will need an admission average in the mid-90s to be considered.

 When will students be notified that they have received a scholarship from Vic?